zzhang82/web422/notes/intro-web-services.md

 As defined above, a resource is a digital asset.

-A representation is a digital asset that is formatted as a specific internet media type.
+A *representation* is a *digital asset* that is *formatted as a specific internet media type*.

+> The concrete or real form of a representation "is a sequence of bytes, plus ... metadata to describe those bytes".
+> From Roy Fielding, "Architectural Styles and the Design of Network-based Software Architectures", [section 5.2.1.2](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_2_1_2)

 Think about a scenario where a web service was used to manage students in a course.
 Each student is a resource - a digital asset - that can be identified by a URI.